 Osteonecrosis of the jaw, commonly called ONJ, occurs when the jaw bone is exposed and begins to starve from a lack of blood.
 Most cases of osteonecrosis of the jaw happen after a dental extraction.
 Osteo means bone and necrosis means death.
 As the name indicates, the bone begins to weaken and die with OJN, which usually (but not always), causes pain.

 ONJ is associated with cancer treatments (including radiation), infection, steroid use, or antiresorptive medications used for osteoporosis.
 Examples of antiresorptive medications include bisphosphonates such as alendronate (Fosamax); risedronate (Actonel and Atelvia); ibandronate (Boniva); zoledronic acid (Reclast), and denosumab (Prolia).

 While ONJ is associated with these conditions, it also can occur without any identifiable risk factors.

-Osteonecrosis of the jaw is a condition in which an area of jawbone is not covered by the gums.
+Osteonecrosis of the jaw is a condition in which an area of jawbone is not covered by the gums, a condition of poor healing.
 The condition must last for more than eight weeks to be called ONJ.
 When the bone is left uncovered, it does not receive blood and begins to die.
 ONJ most often develops after an invasive (surgical) dental procedure such as dental extraction.
 ONJ also may occur spontaneously over boney growths in the roof or inner parts of the mouth.

 ONJ has occurred in patients with herpes zoster virus infections, in those who are undergoing radiation therapy of the head and neck (radiation osteonecrosis), osteomyelitis (bone infection), and in persons taking steroid therapy chronically.

 Patients taking antiresorptive medications to reduce their risk of bone fracture also may rarely experience ONJ.
 Why some patients taking antiresorptive medications get ONJ is unknown.
 It may be due to a decrease in the bone’s ability to repair itself; a decrease in blood vessel formation; or possible effects of infection.